Summer 2 2019

 Please click here for our latest newsletter and curriculum overview.
 There are some important dates outlined on the newsletter and also below:

-- Friday 29th June - Friendly Friday.
+- Friday 5th July – Friendly Friday.

-- Thursday 19th July - End of Year Party with Reception.
+- Tuesday 23rd July: End of Year Party with Reception.
 All children are invited to attend in the morning (8.55-11.55).

 Teddy Bears Picnic

 Eid Celebration Day